 Why do engineers follow a code of ethics?
-So you can safely make your trip from New York to Paris.
-Because you expect to safely take off and land.
+So you can soar safely through the skies from New York to Paris without a care in the world.

 Impact of engineering work on the modern world

 Diving deeper, think about the world outside the four walls of your home.
 It’s almost like a grand symphony composed by engineers: roads intertwining like a lacework of asphalt, bridges arching across rivers, tunnels slicing through mountains, skyscrapers brushing the clouds, shopping malls buzzing with life, traffic signals choreographing the city’s rhythm.
 All these things we often take for granted are the handiwork of these unsung heroes.